jeffseverson2001/14-MVC-02-Homework/README.md

 ## Usage

-Setup and/or Log in to add, edit and comment on blogs.
+Sign up and/or Log in to add, edit and comment on blogs.

 ![alt Blog Home Page](public/images/Blog_ReadMe.jpg)

 ## Credits